jdepool/BOXI-GESTION-3/replit.md

 - **Payment Date Tracking**: `fechaPagoInicial` field tracks the actual date Pago Inicial/Total was received, separate from the order creation date.
 - **Chrome Autocomplete Suppression**: Implements unique autocomplete values to prevent unwanted autofill suggestions.
 - **Cashea Auto-Bank Assignment**: All Cashea channel sales automatically have Banco Receptor set to "Cashea (BNC compartido Bs)" during both file upload and API download, matching the referencia and payment amounts that come from Cashea.
+- **Product Management with Undo**: Excel product uploads use additive upsert logic (case-insensitive name matching) to update existing products or create new ones, with automatic backup before processing.
+An undo button (icon-only) appears after uploads to restore the previous product catalog state.
+Only checks for duplicates within the uploaded file, not against database, allowing seamless updates to existing products.
+Backend stores backup in `productos_backup` table and restores via `/api/admin/productos/undo` endpoint.

 # External Dependencies